 It’s hard not to admire the utility of a pair of ski poles: They can help you set a rhythm for turns, propel you along flat sections of trail, or serve as a crutch to lean on in long lift lines.
 We’ve tested dozens of options over the years, from downhill poles intended for running laps at the resort to light and adjustable designs for long slogs into the backcountry.
-Since the poles you choose will largely depend on where you spend most of your time, our top picks for the 2024 season are broken down into these two categories: downhill poles and backcountry poles.
-For further guidance, see our comparison table and buying advice below the picks.
+Since the poles you choose will largely depend on where you spend most of your time, our top picks for the 2024-2025 season are broken down into two categories: downhill poles and backcountry poles.
+For more background information, see our comparison tables and buying advice below the picks, along with details about our testing practices.

 1. Leki Detect S ($100)